 - is a good option for people who are facing short-term financial setbacks, such as job loss, illness, or unexpected expenses

 - stops creditors through an automatic stay and gives the debtor a chance to repay debts in three to five years

 - stops mortgage foreclosure and other repossessions

 Chapter 11 may also be a viable option if your business is struggling.
 Determining which debts are secured and which are not, determining the worth of your assets, identifying all of your debtors and other details of your situation will be much easier with the help of allies.
-By contacting Weintraub, Selth & Nguyen, APC, you will gain priceless peace of mind that comes from having experienced attorneys working with you.
+By contacting Weintraub & Selth, APC, you will gain priceless peace of mind that comes from having experienced attorneys working with you.